 Puglia and Southern Italy

-In Southern Italy a treasure trove of Roman, Mediaeval and Baroque architecture awaits, replete with spectacular castles, ornate churches, expansive art museums and genteel rural estates.
+In Southern Italy a treasure trove of Roman, Mediaeval and Baroque architecture awaits, replete with spectacular castles, ornate churches and expansive art museums.

-Join Steven Miller, of the Art Gallery of NSW’s National Art Archive and Research Library, for an exploration of this fascinating region.
-Begin in Bari, a beautiful city on the Adriatic Sea which combines Byzantine and Napoleonic history with the artistic fervour of young artists’ collectives.
+Join Steven Miller, Head of the Art Gallery of NSW’s National Art Archive, for an exploration of this fascinating region.
+Begin in Bari, which combines Byzantine and Napoleonic history with a modern artistic fervour.
 Continue to the beautiful Baroque city of Lecce, and then visit Martina Franca, graced with Mannerist, Baroque and Rococo churches.
-Discover Matera, a city with an intriguing network of sassi (caves) inhabited since the Neolithic Period, and Alberobello, with its delightful cone-topped trulli houses.
-Stay in a masseria, a luxurious centuries-old Pugliese farming estate.
+Discover the ancient sassi (caves) of Matera, and the trulli (cone-topped houses) of Alberobello.

 This tour is part of the World Art Tours program organised by the Art Gallery Society of NSW in partnership with Renaissance Tours.